 Both of these coffees came in at position 1 and 2 at the 2014 Cup of Excellence series, with only a 0.5 point difference separating the two.
 Both of these coffee beans combine savory flavors with sweet notes with a notable complexity through the whole drinking process; as the coffee begins to cool you start to notice more caramel notes.

-Both the Colombia Carmen Patino and Lucas Pinchao are considered two of the best coffees in the world.
+Both the Colombia Carmen Patino as well as the Lucas Pinchao beans are regarded as two of the best coffees in the world.

 9. St. Helena Coffee

 St. Helena Coffee was a favorite with Napoleon Bonaparte, so much so, that four days before his death he pleaded for one last cup.
 St. Helena Island where the coffee originates is approximately 1,200 miles from the west coast of Africa when located on a map this island seems to be in the middle of nowhere!
 This isolation and the cost of transporting the coffee to the end consumer is probably why St. Helena Coffee demands such a high price.

 St. Helena Coffee is medium roasted, and the body is well-balanced with a combination of caramel and citrus notes.
 There is also a pepper-like spiciness that lingers on the tongue.
 St. Helena coffee was awarded the “Coffee Of The Year” by Spilling The Beans in 2013.